MAcc Frequently Asked Questions

 - I plan to complete an internship.
 Will the internship delay my graduation?

 - It depends.
-For those students who are on track (completed TAX 5005 and ACG 5637 during the Fall semester of their senior year), an internship during the Spring or Summer semester of their senior year will not delay graduation.
+For those students who are on track (completed TAX 5027 and ACG 5647 during the Fall semester of their senior year), an internship during the Spring or Summer semester of their senior year will not delay graduation.
 This is because the required graduate accounting courses are offered both Spring and Summer to help accommodate an internship.
-However, students who are off track (completed TAX 5005 and ACG 5637 during the Spring semester of their senior year), must remain on campus in the Summer to get back on track.
-If these students complete a Summer internship, they will miss the required graduate accounting courses listed in the table above.
+However, students who are off track (completed TAX 5027 and ACG 5647 during the Spring semester of their senior year), must remain on campus in the Summer to get back on track.
+If these students complete a Summer internship, they will miss the required graduate accounting courses listed in MAcc Course Availability.
 The required graduate accounting courses are prerequisites for most graduate accounting courses taken during the fifth year.
 Students in this situation must decide between a Summer internship or delayed graduation.
 Students facing this decision are strongly encouraged to seek academic counseling.

 - In the University Schedule of Courses I see more sections of a course than are listed on the MAcc Course Availability page.
 May I register for these sections?